Setting Boundaries Takes Energy: is it worth it?

 - You don’t want to disrupt the relationship.
 Sometimes we are afraid of damaging the relationship and think to keep it, we must be willing to accept unwanted behavior.

 - You don’t feel deserving.
-Interventions will likely fail if we are tentative or unsure about whether we deserve to ask for unwanted behavior to stop.
-Being clear and determined will be necessary.
+Interventions will fail if we are tentative or unsure about whether we deserve to have the behavior stop.
+Being clear and determined is essential.

 Levels or degrees of unwanted behavior

 - Asking can be used with reasonable people where the unwanted behavior is not too serious or bothersome, where you want to preserve and grow the relationship

 - Telling may be required when asking doesn’t work and we simply have to say, “This is no longer going to work for me.”
 “I’m done.”